matloff/cdparcoord/README.md

 In this case, satisfaction level drastically drops.

+#### Accounting for NA Values
-* In addition, R and R packages typically leave out any rows with NA values.
+R and R packages typically leave out any rows with NA values.
 Unfortunately for data sets with high NA counts, this may have drastic effects, such as low counts and possible bias.
 [`freqparcoord.cd`](https://github.com/matloff/freqparcoord.cd) addresses this
 issue by allowing these rows to contribute to overall counts, but to lesser extents.

-### Key Functions
+# Key Functions

 #### `discparcoord()`
 The main function is `discparcoord()`, which may optionally be used with `discretize()`.